juliancwirko/elven-mint/README.md

 ```

 It also requires that you have your ESDT token (collection token/id), which it will use for NFT minting.
 It should also have proper roles assigned, and you'll be able to add these in the config file.
 Read more about the configuring ESDT for NFT minting [here](https://docs.elrond.com/developers/nft-tokens/).

-Good examples are in the Elrond GitHub repositories.
-I'll try to push some examples soon too.

 You would also need to have a couple of files to be able to start: